sagecodes/intro-to-sql/README.md

 *Note:* Data types may change depenidng on which database you're using.

+We could spend a whole workshop discussing databases, but lets move to more SQL.

 ## lets do some SQL!

 Visit [w3schools](https://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all) and navigate to the SQL section.

 ### Querying

+Import first step is to understand your data.

+- How is it structered?
+- What does it represent?

 Lets do some different types quering.